Amchik/tiny-rens/readme.md

 ## Building

-Building requires `libcurl` and ssl shit installed, also c compiler and make.
+Building requires `libcurl4-openssl-dev` installed, also c compiler and make.
+On ubuntu/debian: `apt install libcurl4-openssl-dev build-essentials`.
 IQ that great that 18 is optional but recommended.

 ```console
 $ make